LapisHusky/speedymppserver/protocol.md

 ### Update channel list
 - 0x05
-- Bitflags
+- Uint8(action ID)
-  - Whether this includes the full channel list
+  - 0x00: This is the full channel lisit
-  - Whether there are channel updates
-  - Whether there are removed channels
+  - 0x01: Channels are being updated
-- ?Array&lt;Full channel info>
+- Array&lt;Channel info> (updated channels)
-- ?Array&lt;String> (channel name)

 ### Kickban
 - 0x06
 - Uint8 (action ID)
   - 0x00: A user is being banned from the current channel
   - 0x01: Couldn't join a channel because the client is banned
+- Varint (remaining ban time in milliseconds)
 - ?Varint (participant ID, only if action ID is 0x00)
-- Varint (remaining ban time in milliseconds)
 - ?String (channel the client is banned from, only if action ID is 0x01)

 ### Chat message